 - For choosing any new Theme, you need to follow the following instructions.

-- You have to extract all the files it has through Theme archive.
-But first you have to download it.
-While extracting those file you should save its directory structure within the archive.
-It will be easy to do by following the instructions given by Theme author.
+- You have to extract all the files it has through the Theme archive.
+But first, you have to download it.
+While extracting those files you should save their directory structure within the archive.
+It will be easy to do by following the instructions given by the Theme author.

 - To save your Theme, you need to make a directory.
-That can be done simply with the help of a FTP client to reach host web server.
+That can be done simply with the help of an FTP client to reach the host web server.
 You Theme will be saved in the “wp-content/themesdirectory” offered by WordPress itself.
-For instance, a Theme naming color supposed to be in wp-content/themes/color.
+For instance, a Theme naming color is supposed to be in wp-content/themes/color.